Obiajulu-gif/prompt-hash-BNB/README.md

 ## PromptHash

 PromptHash is a dynamic, AI-powered marketplace connecting prompt creators with users seeking inspiration, productivity, and cutting-edge solutions.
-Leveraging the high-performance, low-cost Starknet network for core marketplace operations and privacy-focused tooling for AI integration, our platform enables users to explore, create, buy, and sell high-quality AI prompts across various categories.
+The current deployment is anchored on **BNB Chain** for low-fee settlements and uses the **ASI AI** backend (Render service at `https://prompthash-asi.onrender.com`) to power chat, prompt improvement, and live model discovery.
+Users can explore, create, buy, and sell high-quality AI prompts across categories with fast BNB-native transactions.

 ---

 ## 🚀 Vision

-Our vision is to become the go-to resource where creators and users converge—leveraging advanced AI models, enterprise-grade Starknet infrastructure, and intuitive design—to spark transformative ideas across industries.
+Our vision is to become the go-to resource where creators and users converge—leveraging advanced AI models (via ASI), BNB Chain finality/fees, and intuitive design—to spark transformative ideas across industries.

 ---

 ## 🔑 Key Features

 - **🔍 Browse & Discover**: Explore curated collections of AI prompts from top creators.
-- **💰 Buy & Sell Prompts**: Monetize your expertise or find the perfect prompt, with all transactions settled via ETH on Starknet.
+- **💰 Buy & Sell Prompts**: Monetize your expertise or find the perfect prompt, with all transactions settled in **BNB** on BNB Chain.
-- **🤖 Advanced AI Integration**: Powered by cutting-edge AI models (e.g., DeepSeek R1, Llama 3.2 Vision) through our privacy-preserving AI gateway.
+- **🤖 Advanced AI Integration**: Powered by ASI models via the Render-hosted API (`/api/chat`, `/api/improve`, `/api/models`) for chat, prompt polishing, and model lookup.
-- **🔗 Starknet Smart Contracts**: On-chain prompt registry and payment escrow flows executed on Starknet using Cairo smart contracts.
+- **🔗 BNB Chain Smart Contracts**: On-chain prompt registry and payment escrow flows executed on BNB Chain (EVM).
-- **🔒 Blockchain Security**: Built on Starknet's STARK-based validity proofs infrastructure for enterprise-grade safety and scalability.
+- **🔒 Blockchain Security**: Low-fee, battle-tested BNB Chain settlement for marketplace flows.
 - **💬 Conversational AI**: Maintain context-aware chat sessions to refine or generate prompts in real time.
-- **🏛️ Governance**: Community-driven platform development and on-chain governance proposals via Cairo governance contracts.
+- **🏛️ Governance**: Community-driven platform development and on-chain governance proposals (EVM-ready).
 - **✨ Prompt Engineering Tools**: Interactive utilities to analyze, optimize, and refactor AI prompts.
 - **👨‍💻 Creator Profiles**: Dedicated spaces for top prompt creators, with on-chain reputation badges.
 - **🖼️ Multi-Format Support**: Generate images, text, and code with ease.
-- **📚 Comprehensive Documentation**: Detailed API documentation available via Swagger UI and ReDoc.
+- **📚 Comprehensive Documentation**: FastAPI docs live at `/docs` on the ASI service; legacy Starknet docs are retained below for reference.

 ---